-Not what you were expecting, but it’s an essential first step.
+Not what you were expecting, but it’s an essential first step to increasing consultation conversions.
 Do not immediately approach the patient and start evaluating them.
 They literally just met you, and in any other setting that would be *highly* inappropriate.
 Take it slow.
 Let them have a chance to breathe and get acquainted first.

 The patient is more likely to open up if you create a relaxed environment.
 Don’t be afraid to get a little comfortable—lean back, check out their chart for a moment, and start with something easy to get them talking.

 Our script: “Hi____, how are you?
 Great—it’s a pleasure to meet you.
 Let me just take a seat here.
 Your Patient Concierge, Suzy, has walked me through quite a bit based on your discussion, but I was hoping to ensure I entirely understand your goals.
 Would it be ok if I reviewed what I understand then have you fill in any blanks?
 Wonderful.
 Let’s dive in.”

 Step 3: Ask Permission to Begin the Exam

 We call this “asking permission to land”.
 When all of the patient’s goals have been thoroughly discussed, and you repeat them all back to confirm you’ve been listening, it’s time to ask if you can begin the examination.

 Our script: “Perfect.
 Everything you’ve mentioned sounds sensible and doable.
 Now that we’ve discussed your goals, would it be alright if I take a closer look so I can explain what’s possible?
 It’s just a cursory examination, so it will be completely painless.

 India’s Optimus Pharma seeks approval to produce generic Merck COVID-19 pill is clen a steroid where can i buy steroids in australia, legal consequences of anabolic steroids – tt-coach